1. Cataract Surgery in a nutshell

 The surgery is an outpatient surgical procedure performed in an operating theatre under sterile conditions.
 The cataract is removed either through a small incision with ultrasound (phacoemulsification), a larger traditional incision (extracapsular cataract extraction) or with the help of a laser (femtosecond laser-assisted cataract surgery).
 Following removal of the cataract, an intraocular lens (IOL) is inserted into the eye.
 Antibiotics are instilled at the end of the surgery.

-Your eye doctor will discuss your options and make the important decision for you.
+Your cataract surgeon will discuss your options and make the important decision for you.

 A video show-casing modern day cataract surgery.
 Phacoemulsification with intraocular lens implantation is the procedure shown here.
 In this case, a monofocal lens is injected into the eye after removal of the cataract.